feiginlab/APA_PDA/README.md

+# APA_PDA
-# APA_PDA: Code to pre-process RNA-seq data and R code used for analyses are made available in this repository
+Code to pre-process RNA-seq data and R code used for analyses are made available in this repository